 2. Once you’re done figuring out your questions and answers, go ahead and log into Typeform.
 Beardbrand kicked off its lead-generating quiz with a Welcome Screen to entice people in.
 The team added an image featuring some cool illustrations of beardsmen, created by the company’s graphic designer.
 They also capitalized the Start button text to give it more impact.

-3. Now create the first Multiple Choice block, adding the question and the answers that you sketched out earlier.
-Beardbrand made all of its questions ‘Required’, using the option in the Block settings menu.
+3. Now create the first Multiple Choice question, adding the question and the answers that you sketched out earlier.
+Beardbrand made all of its questions ‘Required’, using the option in the question settings menu.
 People need to answer all the questions, or it screws up the calculations later on.